First- and Second-Order Stochastic Adaptive Regularization with Cubics: High Probability Iteration and Sample Complexity: Introduction

 Similarly, in \cite{bandeira2014convergence}, \cite{gratton2018complexity}, a trust region method is analyzed under essentially $\mathsf{SFO}$ and $\mathsf{SSO}$, but with an exact zeroth-order oracle.
 Later in \cite{STORM,blanchet2019convergence} an expected complexity bound is derived for a trust region method with a stochastic zeroth-order oracle.
 In \cite{cao2022first} a high probability iteration complexity bound for first- and second-order stochastic trust region methods is derived under the same oracles we use.
 Recently, the same oracles were used within a stochastic quasi-Newton method in \cite{qNewton}, and a stochastic SQP-based method for nonlinear equality constrained problems in \cite{sqp}.

 Adaptive regularization with cubics (ARC) methods are theoretically superior alternatives to line search and trust region methods, when applied to deterministic smooth functions, because of their optimal complexity of $O(\epsilon^{-3/2})$ vs $O(\epsilon^{-2})$ for finding $\epsilon$ stationary points \cite{cagotoPII,cgt38}.
 There are many variants of adaptive cubic regularization methods under various assumptions and requirements on the function value, gradient, and Hessian estimates.
 Specifically, in \cite{cagotoPI,liu2018stochastic,bellavia2019adaptive,wang2019note,kohler2017sub,park2020combining}, the oracles are assumed to be deterministically bounded, with adaptive magnitude or errors.
 In \cite{cartis2018global,bellavia2022stochastic,bellavia2022adaptive,bellavia2020stochastic}, bounds on expected complexity are provided under exact or deterministically bounded zeroth-order oracle and the gradient and Hessian oracles similar to $\mathsf{SFO}$ and $\mathsf{SSO}$.
 A cubicly regularized method in a fully stochastic setting is analyzed in \cite{tripuraneni2018stochastic}.
-The method is not adaptive, relying on the knowledge of the Lipschitz constants of $\nabla \phi(x)$, and therefore not requiring a zeroth-order oracle at all.
-However, the results in that paper are simply derived assuming that stochastic gradient and Hessian estimates are sufficiently accurate at each iteration.
+This non-adaptive method relies on known Lipschitz constants of \(\nabla \phi(x)\) and therefore does not require a zeroth-order oracle.
+It uses stochastic gradient and Hessian-vector products to find $\epsilon$-approximate first-order stationary points and $(\epsilon, \sqrt{\epsilon})$-approximate second-order stationary points for smooth, nonconvex functions in $\tilde{O}(\epsilon^{-3.5})$ evaluations.
+However, the results assume sufficiently accurate stochastic gradient and Hessian estimates at each iteration.
 The final complexity bound only applies with probability that this holds true.
 No expected complexity bound can thus be derived.

+In addition to the methods discussed earlier, several works have explored cubic regularization methods that operate in random subspaces.
+These methods, such as those proposed by \cite{hanzely2020stochastic, zhaocubic, cartis2025random}, typically require exact evaluations of function values, gradients, or Hessians.
+Additionally, there are stochastic variance reduction-based cubic regularization methods \cite{pmlr-v80-zhou18d, wang2019stochastic, zhou2020stochastic, zhang2022adaptive} that are applicable to finite-sum functions.
+The final complexity bounds of these methods depend on the total number of terms in the finite sum.